mikaelpatel/Cosa/examples/Drivers/CosaDHT11/README.md

 -------
 For this example you need a DHT11 and a DHT22 sensor/module.
 There are modules available with both power LED and pullup resistor.
-Connect Arduino Pin 7 to DHT11 data pin and Pin 8 to DHT22 data pin.
+Connect Arduino Pin 6(1) to DHT11 data pin and Pin 7(2) to DHT22 data pin.
 Connect power (VCC) and ground.
+For ATtiny connect Pin 0 to UART RX.

 The Arduino Pin 13 (builtin LED) is on during the temperature and humidity sampling.